-BLM lands comprise the most acreage of all public land—of the 640 million acres, 245 million are managed by the BLM.
-In Arizona alone, there are 12.1 million acres of BLM land—beautiful landscapes just waiting to be explored.
+In Arizona, more than 12.1 million acres of land fall under the BLM’s care, much of it in the eastern part of the state.
 These areas tend to be more remote and more difficult to access, with fewer amenities, but they also offer intrepid adventurers a chance to experience the wonders of nature up close and personal.
+One of the most unique areas in this region is the Black Hills Rockhound Area.

 Black Hills Rockhound Area